P$^2$RAG: Efficient Privacy-Preserving RAG Service Supporting Arbitrary Top-$k$ Retrieval: Introduction

 Privacy-preserving RAG has been proposed to address these issues.
 Existing systems treat privacy-preserving RAG as a secure top-$k$ retrieval problem.
 They use techniques from secure $k$-Approximate Nearest Neighbor ($k$-ANN) or secure sorting to compute similarity scores, sort the candidates, and select the top-$k$ documents. \looseness=-1

 However, existing systems face challenges supporting arbitrary $k$.
-In particular, some do not support dynamic adjustments to $k$ for user queries, some raise security issues, and others suffer from efficiency degradation with a large $k$ \cite{pann,prag}.
-Recent studies show that within a particular yet large context threshold, such as 64K tokens, RAG with a large $k$ generally outperforms RAG with a smaller $k$ for modern long-context models \cite{lc_good,lc_good1,lc_good2}.
+While some do not support dynamic adjustments to $k$ for user queries or raise security issues, most suffer from efficiency degradation with a large $k$ \cite{pann,prag}.
+In deployment scenarios such as finance, law, and healthcare, engineering best practice suggests $k = 100$--$150$ \cite{ragk}, causing huge overhead for existing privacy-preserving RAG systems.
+Meanwhile, recent studies show that within a particular yet large context threshold, such as 64K tokens, RAG with a large $k$ generally outperforms RAG with a smaller $k$ for modern long-context models \cite{lc_good,lc_good1,lc_good2}.
 This finding implies that $k$ can be increased in RAG, which trades model inference efficiency for accuracy.
-A large $k$ is also required by applications such as cache-augmented retrieval \cite{cag,cag1}. \looseness=-1
+A large $k$ is also required by applications such as cache-augmented retrieval \cite{cag,cag1}.

 \textbf{System overview.} We propose {\myProj} to address this challenge.
 Unlike existing systems, {\myProj} avoids sorting candidate documents.
 Instead, we use an interactive bisection method between the user and the servers to determine a threshold.
 We identify documents within the threshold as the top-$k$ results.
 This design enables the user to select an arbitrary $k$ by selecting the threshold.
 Moreover, for RAG applications, the user only requires the set of the top-$k$ documents rather than their specific internal order.
 Therefore, with this design, the documents within or outside of the determined threshold remain unsorted.
 This method decreases the number of comparisons.
 Because comparisons are the primary computation and communication bottleneck in secure protocols, {\myProj} reduces these costs.